Femicide in Iran: Accusations of institutional failure

-State-Perpetrated Femicide
+State-perpetrated femicide

-In Iran, multiple cases have been documented in which women were killed by state forces due to issues related to compulsory hijab or participation in protests.
+In Iran, multiple cases have been documented in which women were killed by state authorities in relation to the compulsory hijab statutes or participation in protests.

 Neda Agha-Soltan

-Neda Agha-Soltan, a philosophy student, was shot and killed on 20 June 2009 during the post-election protests of 2009 on Kargar Shomali Street in Tehran.
+Neda Agha-Soltan, a 26-year-old philosophy student, was shot and killed on 20 June 2009 during the post-election protests of 2009 on Kargar Shomali Street in Tehran.
 Footage of her death was widely circulated and became a global symbol of state violence against protesters and of the resilience of Iranian women and citizens.